KhadijaMasud/medisageAI/README.md

 - voice input and output for general question Answers

 ---
  ## Usage
- -Register a new account or log in
+- Register a new account or log in
- -Use the symptom checker to input symptoms and receive AI-powered analysis -Ask medical questions via the Q&A interface -(Corporate tier) Upload medicine images to get detailed information -Use voice commands for hands-free interaction
+- Use the symptom checker to input symptoms and receive AI-powered analysis
+- Ask medical questions via the Q&A interface
+- (Corporate tier) Upload medicine images to get detailed information
+- Use voice commands for hands-free interaction

  ---
 ## Tech Stack